Collection & Operational Development

 Our Collection Development service is tailored to the specific needs of your organization.
 Here are some of the ways we help you meet the goals of your program.Â

-Collecting Policy Assessment
+Collecting Policy Review

 - Review past iterations of collecting policies